chris-pinola-rf/documentation/content/ja/dashboards/guide/timeboard-api-doc.md

 dog = Dogapi::Client.new(api_key, app_key)

-# タイムボードを作成する。
+# Create a timeboard.
-title = 'はじめてのメトリクス'
+title = 'My First Metrics'
-description = 'しかもとても素晴らしい。'
-graphs = [{
+description = 'And they are marvelous.' graphs = [{
     "definition" => {
         "events" => [],